In Venice, taxis don’t stop at the curb — they arrive at the water’s edge.

 These are normal prices.

-When someone asks €200+ for a city ride, it’s not “Venice being expensive” — it’s simply a price you don’t have to accept.
+When someone asks €200+ for a short city ride, it’s not “Venice being expensive” — it’s simply a price you don’t have to accept.

 🏷️ How to Recognise an Official Water Taxi